TFSA vs RRSP vs both. What’s best for me?

 2) If your current income (and thus tax rate) is well below your expected future income.

 3) You are planning to really “live it up” and significantly increase your lifestyle in your retirement.

 Having some money in your TFSA can help you avoid taxes on large expenses during retirement.
-It can even help you avoid OAS clawback if you’re income level is high enough.
+It can even help you avoid OAS clawback if your income level is high enough.
 Otherwise, use the RRSP.
 That is still the best primary account for basic retirement income savings.